-On 1 January 1988, the River Murray Commission was superseded by the Murray-Darling Basin Commission, which assumed all of the responsibilities of the River Murray Commission.
+On 1 January 1988, the River Murray Commission was replaced by the Murray-Darling Basin Commission, which assumed all of the responsibilities of the River Murray Commission.
 In addition, it is responsible for advising the Murray-Darling Basin Ministerial Council on water, land and environmental matters in the Basin.
-The River Murray Waters Agreement has been replaced by the Murray-Darling Basin Agreement.
-This evolution has come about following an increased awareness that land, water and vegetation are interrelated and that it is almost impossible to successfully isolate the management of one resource, or one part of the Murray-Darling Basin, from others.
+The River Murray Waters Agreement has been amended by the Murray-Darling Basin Agreement.
+This evolution has come about following an increased awareness that land, water and vegetation are interrelated and that it is undesirable to isolate the management of one resource, or one part of the Murray-Darling Basin, from others.
+A major outcome of these new arrangements has been the development of a Natural Resources Management Strategy for the Basin to address key resource degradation issues.